 Learn how to safely administer Naloxone

-With these standing orders, pharmacies and harm reduction organizations can now provide Naloxone to those who might benefit from it the most, including:
+With these standing orders, pharmacies, law enforcement, local public health agencies, and harm reduction organizations can now provide Naloxone to those who might benefit from it the most, including:

 - An employee or volunteer of a harm reduction organization.